rreusser/minimize-powell/README.md

 ## Introduction

 Minimizes a function of any number of variables using Powell's method with a full restart ever `n + 1` steps.
-It's useful, but I wouldn't consider it production ready.
-Use at your own discretion.
+It's useful and tested on a number of wikipedia's [test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), but it's not ready for scientific work.

 ## API